Dr. Saumyadipta Pyne, PhD

 An application of her work in the field of disaster research led to the development of a framework for managing and training pharmacists for disasters and emergencies.
 Post-pandemic, Dr. Ray published a book on Disaster and Emergency Preparedness by the American Pharmacists Association, and it was deemed to be the first book to comprehensively cover all aspects of preparedness, management, and recovery by pharmacy professionals.

-Her long standing work in global health encompasses projects on improving clinical processes and logistics in Haiti and Honduras through the development of an electronic inventory management system, evaluating logistics and supply chains, and developing clinical training programs and targeted interventions.
-In India, Dr. Ray along with her colleagues conducted multiple workshops on Health Analytics and Disease Modeling, and other areas of Data Analytics.
+Her long-standing work in global health encompasses projects conducted in Haiti, Honduras, and India.
+Along with colleagues, Dr. Ray conducted multiple workshops on Health Analytics and Disease Modeling, and other areas of Data Analytics in India.
 Her leadership at the American Public Health Association led to the development of a Pharmacy Special Interest Group (now a Section) in 2014 where she has served in various leadership roles.
+Currently, she serves as a Board Member on the Howard County Board of Health in Maryland, grant reviewer for multiple federal and state agencies, and as the Academic Editor of PLOS One.

 Dr. Ray earned her Ph.D. in Health Policy from University of Illinois at Chicago, MBA from Illinois Institute of Technology, and BPharm from University of Mumbai, India.
-She has worked in academic, government and non-government settings and has consulted with the U.S. FDA's Risk Communications Advisory Committee.
-She has published extensively in peer reviewed journals and serves on the editorial boards of international journals.
-As Vice President of Health Analytics Network, Dr. Ray aims to build a consortium of interdisciplinary researchers to propose cross-cutting solutions that aim to address critical public health issues.
+As Vice President of Health Analytics Network, Dr. Ray is building a consortium of interdisciplinary researchers and developing technological solutions to improve health outcomes.

 Dr. Sumanta Ray, PhD